Secure Storage

 Note

-Currently, the TEE secure storage supports the storage of two types of cryptographic keys:
+Currently, TEE secure storage supports storing the following cryptographic keys:

 ecdsa_secp256r1

-curve key-pairs, including the private and public key componentsaes256_gcm
+curve key-pairs, including private and public key components

 keys, including the key and initialization vector (IV)